0x1mahmoud/0x1-XSS/WRITE-UP.md

 Discovered Server-Side Template Injection (SSTI) Vulnerability.
 Also, it can be modified as Improper Neutralization of Directives in Statically Saved Code (Static Code Injection). i was a user and able to access the application configuration from templates "config" by executing the SSTI payload once I have entered.
-As well as I confirm that it prints the "id" command and it's print "root".
+As well as I confirm that it prints the "id" command and it's print "root" also, i say the list of the files in directory by "ls" command.
 In CWE:
 - CWE-96: Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')